-53. Eligibility requirements for Student Pilot Licence.
+53. Eligibility requirements for student pilot licence

-- (1) A person shall not receive and log flight instructions unless he or she has a valid Student Pilot Licence (SPL). - (2) An applicant shall be eligible for issue of SPL who- - (a) is at least sixteen years of age; - (b) has the ability to read, speak, write, and understand the English language; and - (c) possess a valid Class 2 Medical Certificate issued under these Regulations. - (3) The Authority shall ensure that the privileges granted under an SPL would not permit student pilots to constitute a hazard to air navigation. - (4) A student pilot shall not fly solo unless under the supervision of, or with the authority of an authorized flight instructor.
+- (1) A person shall not receive and log flight instructions unless he or she has a valid Student Pilot Licence (SPL). - (2) An applicant shall be eligible for issue of SPL who- - (a) is at least sixteen years of age; - (b) has the ability to read, speak, write, and understand the English language; and

+- (c) possess a valid Class 2 Medical Certificate issued under these Regulations. - (3) The Authority shall ensure that the privileges granted under an SPL would not permit student pilots to constitute a hazard to air navigation. - (4) A student pilot shall not fly solo unless under the supervision of, or with the authority of an authorised flight instructor. - (5) A student pilot shall not fly solo in an aircraft on an international flight unless by special or general arrangement between the Authority and the Contracting State concerned. - (6) A student pilot shall not fly solo unless he or she holds a current class 2 medical assessment.

-54. Solo flight requirements.
+54. Solo flight requirements